 According to Mckinsey, you can see the impact when you improve customer satisfaction below:

 The cost of serving customers decreases, while revenue increases when customer satisfaction improves.

 Customer centricity pays off, as meeting – or better yet exceeding – customer’ expectations makes you more competitive.
 You’ll be more likely to keep your customers, and prevent them from going to a competitor.
 Merkle found that 66% of consumers care more about their experience than the costs when making a brand decision.
 But in times of economic uncertainty, if the experience isn’t worth the cost, they’ll go elsewhere.
 The Word of Mouth Marketing Association (WOMMA) estimates that good experience reviews spread by word of mouth recommendations account for 13% of consumer sales and represent $6 trillion in yearly consumer spending.
 It’s clear there are tangible benefits to improving customer satisfaction.

 These are good reasons to aim for a level of customer experience and customer satisfaction that exceeds rather than simply meets customers’ expectations.
 But accurately knowing that you provide great customer service can be difficult without measuring customer satisfaction.

-But how do we effectively measure customer satisfaction?
+So how do we start effectively measuring customer satisfaction?